mara/mara-google-sheet-downloader/README.md

 ## Config

 The downloader needs OAuth2 credentials, either use a service account or a user account.
-* For Service Accounts, see https://gspread.readthedocs.io/en/latest/oauth2.html
+* For service accounts, see https://gspread.readthedocs.io/en/latest/oauth2.html.
+All required information is in the downloaded json file.
 * For user account credentials, see https://developers.google.com/sheets/api/quickstart/python, Step 1.
   For getting the initial refresh token, you can use `flask mara_google_sheet_downloader.generate-user-refresh-token /path/to/downloaded/credential.json`

 Credentials will need the scopes `'https://www.googleapis.com/auth/spreadsheets.readonly', 'https://www.googleapis.com/auth/drive.readonly'`.